Amanda Diaz Puts On A Sexy Show In Savage X Fenty Lingerie For Sultry Photoshoot

 The model leaned one hand on the mirror frame, allowing her opulent timepiece to be seen.
 She placed her other hand on her décolletage, fanning her fingers over her bosom.
 She cocked her hip and tilted her head to the side, slightly parting her lips in a provocative way.
 Her curvy thighs were pressed close together, emphasizing her bodacious physique.

-A swipe to the next slide showed Amanda posing in bed amid crimpled sheets.
-The busty blonde sizzled in a fiery-red corset — a strapless number that flaunted her cleavage.
+A swipe to the next slide showed Amanda posing in bed amid crumpled sheets.
+The busty blonde sizzled in a fiery-red corset -- a strapless number that flaunted her cleavage.
 The bombshell got down on all fours, spreading her knees and giving fans a peek down her top.
 The garment had incorporated garter straps that dangled down her parted thighs.
-A small mirror featuring an opulent, metallic-gold frame was placed behind her, teasing a glimpse of her rounded posterior.
+A small mirror featuring an opulent, metallic-gold frame was placed behind her, teasing a glimpse of her round posterior.

-The Savage X Fenty ambassador tagged the brand in her post, which she accompanied with a flirty caption.

-The triple update sent followers into a meltdown, amassing more than 131,500 likes and about 750 messages overnight.
+The triple-pic update sent followers into a meltdown, amassing more than 131,500 likes and about 750 messages overnight.
 Plenty of fellow models also took to the comments section to express their thoughts on the photoshoot, showering Amanda with praise.

 "Woah," wrote Isabella Buscemi, adding a heart-eyes emoji.